Pirates vs. Cubs Player Props Betting Odds

 |0

-- Ke'Bryan Hayes has 15 doubles, five triples, four home runs, 15 walks and 28 RBI (64 total hits).
-He's also swiped seven bases.
+- Andrew McCutchen has 53 hits with seven doubles, nine home runs, 39 walks and 24 RBI.
+He's also stolen seven bases.

 |Opponent